-Perspect ive Performa nce area Performance Indicators Short definition Purpose/ importanc e Source/ collection of data Method of calculati on Data limitati ons Calculatio n Type/Rep orting cycle Indicator responsi bility funders where IDC is a participant in syndicated funding or similar "tag- along" situations (except where IDC is a lead arranger, or its funding plays a major part in unlocking the project) issued added as funding leveraged.
-Funds committe d and facilitated to support policy priorities: transform ation.
-DE-4) Value of funds disburse d for Transfor mation (R'm) This indicator measures the value of funds disbursed for priority groups of entrepreneurs for on balance sheet funding.
-Priority groups are: -Black Industrialists -Black-owned companies (>50% shareholding) -Broad-based ownership (>20% shareholding by workers trusts, trade union owned entities or community trusts) -Women- entrepreneurs (>25% ownership by women and operational involvement in the business). -Youth- entrepreneurs (>25% ownership by youth and operational involvement in the business).
-Funding is committed when a transaction has been Measures contributi on towards empower ment and transform ation in SA economy Measures the IDC's impact on own funding for transform ation.
-SAP report ZPAPPR Sum of the IDC funding disburse d in the current financial year and with the relevant ownershi p criteria.
-None The informatio n is cumulativ e over a year.
+Perspective Performance area Performance Indicators Short definition Purpose/ importance Source/ collection of data Method of calculation Data limitations Calculation Type/Reporting cycle Indicator responsibility support policy priorities: transformation.
+Transformation (R'm) entrepreneurs for on balance sheet funding.
+Priority groups are: -Black Industrialists -Black-owned companies (>50% shareholding) -Broad-based ownership (>20% shareholding by workers trusts, trade union owned entities or community trusts) -Women-entrepreneurs (>25% ownership by women and operational involvement in the business) -Youth-entrepreneurs (>25% ownership by youth and operational involvement in the business).
+Funding is committed when a transaction has been approved, legal agreements concluded and any conditions that prevent a client from drawing down on the facility have been met (financial close).
+Measurement for indicators b1.1, b1.2, b1.3 and b1.4 is similar but focuses on specific priority groups and not the consolidated group. empowerment and transformation in SA economy Measures the IDC's impact on own funding for transformation. the current financial year and with the relevant ownership criteria. cumulative over a year.
 Quarterly and annually.
-Operatio ns Reportin g in the Office of the COO

-Perspect ive Performa nce area Performance Indicators Short definition Purpose/ importanc e Source/ collection of data Method of calculati on Data limitati ons Calculatio n Type/Rep orting cycle Indicator responsi bility approved, legal agreements concluded and any conditions that prevent a client from drawing down on the facility have been met (financial close). lab Measurement for indicators b1.1, b1.2, b1.3 and b1.4 is similar but focuses on specific priority groups and not the consolidated group.
-Manuar CAD December Sum of N The Occupitio Job creation and preservati on DE-5) Total number of new jobs created.
-This indicator measures the number of full-time equivalent jobs that are expected to be created for transactions where funds have been committed.
-On -balance sheet funds included.
-In transactions where IDC co- funds with dtic, jobs will be recognised based on IDC's contribution to the transaction.
-Funding is committed when a transaction has been approved, legal agreements concluded and any Measures the IDC's direct impact on job creation and retention in South Africa.
-SAP Reports ZPAPPR Sum of the total number of jobs for transacti ons where CPs have been cleared in the current financial year.
-None The informatio n is cumulativ e over a year.
+Office of the COO Job creation and preservation DE-5) Total number of new jobs created.
+This indicator measures the number of full-time equivalent jobs1 that are expected to be created for transactions where funds have been committed.
+On -and - off - balance sheet funds included.
+In transactions where IDC co-funds with dtic, jobs will be recognised based on IDC's contribution to the Measures the IDC's direct impact on job creation and retention in South Africa.
+SAP Reports ZPAPPR Sum of the total number of jobs for transactions where CPs have been cleared in the current financial year.
+None The information is cumulative over a year.
 Quarterly and annually.
-Operatio ns Reportin g in the Office of the COO
+Operations Reporting in the Office of the COO

-&lt;sup>1 In the case of funds such as the Social Employment Fund, IDC will provide reports on the total number of work opportunities being facilitated through the fund, but take into account full-time equivalent jobs when reporting against these KPIs.
+1 In the case of funds such as the Social Employment Fund, IDC will provide reports on the total number of work opportunities being facilitated through the fund, but take into account full-time equivalent jobs when reporting against these KPIs.